ZhichengZhou-1/bustub-learned-replacer/README.md

 <img src="logo/sql.png" alt="BusTub SQL" width="400">

+---

+> **This fork extends BusTub with a learned buffer replacement policy as a graduate research project.**

 # Learned Buffer Replacement in BusTub

 A research project that replaces BusTub's ARC buffer replacement policy with a neural network trained to approximate Bélady's optimal eviction algorithm.
 The model is trained offline in Python using PyTorch, exported to ONNX, and loaded at runtime in C++ via ONNX Runtime — with zero Python dependency inside the database.